Shropshire Hills & Ludlow

 Storm the Castle Duathlon – Ludlow

-Shropshire Highlands Challenge . www.shropshirehighlandschallenge.co.uk 65 miles & climb 7000ft.
+Shropshire Highlands Challenge . www.shropshirehighlandschallenge.co.uk 65 miles & climb 7000ft or take on the family challenge.

 Tandem Triathlon Bishops Castle – – the world’s only tandem triathlon.